-The Department of Religions and Cultures supports research, teaching, and student projects in the areas of Women, Gender, and Sexuality Studies.
+The Department of Religions and Cultures supports research, teaching, and student projects in the area of Women, Gender, and Sexuality Studies.

-Undergraduate courses include rich offerings in this area (such as, "Religion and Sexuality," "Goddesses and Religious Images of Women," and "Witchcraft, Magic, and Religion").
+Undergraduate courses include rich offerings (such as, "Religion and Sexuality," "Goddesses and Religious Images of Women," and "Witchcraft, Magic, and Religion").
 Graduate students can draw from coursework and guidance of faculty with great expertise and research in the intersections of feminist, queer studies and religion.